r-box/boxr/README.md

 ### Documentation

-The packge-documentation website is created and maintained using [pkgdown](https://pkgdown.r-lib.org).
+The package-documentation website is created and maintained using [pkgdown](https://pkgdown.r-lib.org).
 Upon the CRAN release for version 0.3.5, the documentation website consists of: